US to auction Gulf of Mexico oil under climate compromise

 The Department of Interior sale comes two days before a deadline set in last year’s climate bill that Biden signed into law.
 The measure prohibited leasing public lands for renewable power unless tens of millions of acres are first offered for fossil fuels.
 That was a concession to get support from West Virginia Democrat Joe Manchin, a fossil fuels industry supporter.

-The undersea parcels being auctioned Wednesday cover an area larger than Arizona.
-Past auctions of similar magnitude have seen only a fraction of the available acreage sold.
+The undersea parcels that were up for auction Wednesday covered 114,000 square miles (295,000 square kilometers) an area larger than Arizona.
+But similar to past auctions of similar magnitude, only a fraction of the available acreage sold.

-Bids from companies were due Tuesday and was to be opened beginning at 9 a.m.
-Wednesday in New Orleans.
+Bids from companies were due Tuesday and were being opened Wednesday in New Orleans.

 The sale is taking place in a state that is economically dependent on the oil and gas industry but also especially vulnerable to climate change.